Jgomezte/etch-a-sketch-TOP/README.md

 - Draw on black or random colors
 - Clear the sketch with one button

+You can try the website clicking on this link: (https://jgomezte.github.io/etch-a-sketch-TOP/)

 ## Screenshot
   ![Screenshot of a website where you can paint on a grid with a brush](paint.jpg)